Intrathecal chemotherapy for non-Hodgkin lymphoma

-Intrathecal chemotherapy is a highly targeted treatment given directly into the cerebrospinal fluid (the fluid surrounding the brain and spinal cord) to reach cancer cells in the central nervous system.
+Intrathecal chemotherapy is a highly targeted treatment given directly into the fluid surrounding the brain and spinal cord to reach cancer cells in the central nervous system.
 It is delivered through a lumbar puncture (also called a spinal tap), or a special device placed under the scalp.

 By injecting drugs directly into the cerebrospinal fluid, intrathecal chemotherapy helps target lymphoma cells that have spread to the central nervous system.

-After you receive intrathecal chemotherapy for NHL, you will probably be asked to lay flat to allow the chemotherapy to reach all areas of the spinal cord and brain.
-To make you more comfortable during this time, a mind-body therapist can practice relaxation therapies with you.
+After you receive intrathecal chemotherapy for non-Hodgkin lymphoma, you will probably be asked to lay flat to allow the chemotherapy to reach all areas of the spinal cord and brain.
+To make you more comfortable during this time, a mind-body therapist may recommend relaxation therapies for you.

-In addition, other members of your NHL team will help you maintain your quality of life during your treatment.
-Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation can all help to reduce side effects so you can continue to participate in the activities you enjoy most.
+In addition, other members of your non-Hodgkin lymphoma team are available to help you maintain your quality of life during your treatment.
+Therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation may help reduce side effects to help you continue to participate in the activities you enjoy most.